Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 1. For every overload candidate `f`, argument mapping and applicability checking are performed as described in the other parts of this section.
     The parameter type corresponding to `::g` for this candidate is used as the expected type of the callable reference;
-2. The callable reference is resolved for this candidate using the rules described [here][Resolving callable references not used as arguments to a call], including any applicable expected-type-directed conversions;
+2. The callable reference is resolved for this candidate using the rules described [here][Resolving callable references not used as arguments to a call], including any applicable callable-reference adaptations and expected-type-directed conversions;
-3. If `::g` cannot be resolved with the expected type provided by a candidate `f`, this candidate is not applicable for the outer call.
+    Any default or arity adaptation used while resolving `::g` is recorded on `f` using a callable-reference adaptation mark, and any conversions are recorded using the corresponding resolution marks;
-    Any conversions used while resolving `::g` are recorded on `f` using the corresponding conversion marks;
+    If `::g` cannot be resolved with the expected type provided by a candidate `f`, this candidate is not applicable for the outer call.
-4. After applicability has been checked for all overload candidates of `f`, the most specific candidate for `f` is selected using the normal rules.
+3. After applicability has been checked for all overload candidates of `f`, the most specific candidate for `f` is selected using the normal rules.

 When performing bidirectional resolution for calls with multiple callable-reference arguments, every callable reference is resolved separately for every outer candidate.
 The outer candidate is applicable only if all callable-reference arguments are resolved successfully with their corresponding expected types.
-The selected outer candidate determines the selected callable-reference targets and the conversions used for them.
+The selected outer candidate determines the selected callable-reference targets and the adaptations and conversions used for them.

 TODO(Examples)